zvada/technology/docs/index.md

 Welcome to the home page of the OSG Technology Team documentation area!
 This is currently a work in progress as we migrate our TWiki documentation to GitHub.
 If you are looking for our full documentation, please visit the [TWiki](https://twiki.opensciencegrid.org/bin/view/SoftwareTeam/WebHome).

-If you are looking for admin documentation, please visit the [OSG Documentation page](https://opensciencegrid.github.io/docs/).
+If you are looking for site administrator documentation, please visit the [OSG Documentation page](https://opensciencegrid.github.io/docs/).

 The Team
 --------